Financial-Times/o-share/README.md

 - Provides the ability to share a URL provided by the product
 - Uses a standard set of social media icons.
 - Provides a copyable representation of a link
+- Integrates with the gift URL service to provide gifting options

 ## Browser Support